| | |

 Bakewell tart is one of Britain’s most beloved traditional desserts—a beautiful combination of crisp shortcrust pastry, a thin layer of tart raspberry jam, and a soft, almond-rich frangipane filling.
 It originated in the Derbyshire town of Bakewell, where 19th-century cooks developed a layered almond tart that has since evolved into the classic version known today.

-What makes this tart so special is the balance of textures: buttery pastry, a jewel-bright jam layer, and a tender, aromatic almond sponge that bakes up golden and fragrant.
+What makes this classic tart so special is the balance of textures: buttery pastry, a jewel-bright jam layer, and a tender, aromatic almond sponge that bakes up golden and fragrant.
 It’s elegant enough for a holiday table or afternoon tea, yet simple enough to make whenever you’re craving a classic British bake.

 I used seedless raspberry spread in the tart, but seeded jam would is fine.